 The idea of donating one’s eggs to another person is an intriguing proposition – help someone create a baby and earn some money in the bargain.
 However, there’s more to egg donation than simply going into a doctor’s office, signing a piece of paper and releasing your eggs to an anonymous or known deserving woman or couple.

-It’s not money for nothing
+Being an egg donor is not money for nothing

 Choosing to donate one’s eggs (oocytes) is a very important, very personal decision, requiring thoughtful consideration.
 Like many decisions in life, and in medicine, there’s more gray area than black and white certainty.